Lawani-EJ/Hello-PHP/README.md

 - [x] Creating Data Types
 - [x] Working with arrays
 - [x] Working with associative arrays
-- [] Working with conditional statements
+- [x] Working with conditional statements
+- [] working with equality and inequality operations